PaulZC/Balloon_Cut-Down_Device/ASSEMBLY.md

 ### Mount the Servo

-Mount the re-greased servo on the base plate using:
+Mount the re-greased servo using:

 - M2.5 x 14 Hex Drive Screw x 2 (McMaster 91292A017)
 - M2.5 Nylon-Insert Locknut x 2 (McMaster 93625A102)